Hiroreco/enreco-archive/recap-data/glossary/misc/quests/portraits-entry.md

 ## Overview

 In Chapter 2, a sidequest allowed the heroes to request a portrait of themselves from an artist named Pygmalion.
-These portraits were special—they were selected entries from the **#ENrecoCanvas** campaign, a fan art event that ran from `March 1st to March 19th, 2025`, prior to the start of Chapter 2.
+These portraits were special—they were selected entries from the **#ENrecoCanvas** campaign, a fan art event that ran from `March 1st to March 19th, 2025`, prior to the start of the chapter.

 ## Details